 5. Get The Right Nutrition

 Vibrant health increases your sex drive.
 And good health starts with good nutrition.
 Take time to know your body’s nutritional needs.
 In Ayurveda, we recognize not only that everyone is different but also that each and every person needs different things to live a healthy life.
 Your genetic makeup or bio-individuality type is known as your “dosha.”
 This dosha governs your metabolic constitution, personality, and physical characteristics.
 It is, in essence, what makes you “You.”
-By discovering your dosha, you can determine
+By discovering your dosha, you can determine what foods to eat, what exercises to practice, and what lifestyle choices to make.

 6. Make Time For Creativity